ualjuliette/creative-computing/README.md

 >"I personally prefer ugly over boring, conventional, normal, non-challenging or derivative."

 It is quite radical as it seems to contradict the prerequisite of beauty and aesthethics being the arguably, most essential and defining features of the Arts.
+It embodies however, the explorative, spontaneous and imaginative side of creative computing.